 When a child requires surgery, it’s always a difficult time for the entire family.
 As parents, it is normal to have a lot of questions about how to best prepare your child for the surgical experience.
-To help, we’ve put together some useful information and advice.
+To help, we’ve put together some useful information.

 Your child’s cardiologist and surgical coordinator will provide you with specific information on how to prepare for surgery.
 If you’re traveling to a surgical site from another city or province, they will also provide you with information to help you plan the trip.
 In fact, your surgical coordinator is the go-to contact for any questions and concerns related to surgery preparation and travel questions.

 To help you find the answers you need, we’ve compiled some practical information and resources.
 If you have any questions, or require additional support, please contact us.

 The hospital at which your child is receiving surgery will provide you with pre-op information and will coordinate all scheduling activities.
 If you’re traveling from another city or province, your referring hospital will collaborate with the surgical hospital to ensure your child’s surgery is scheduled, all information is transferred, etc. Much of this is accomplished through the WCCHN framework.